 The spindle on the PROVer can go up to 10,000 RPM with a maximum power of 120W.

-The product kit comes with a partially disassembled 3018-PROVer, accessories box tools box, and an offline control module.
+The product kit comes with a partially disassembled 3018-PROVer, an accessories box, a tools box, and an offline control module.

 Customizability and upgradability are excellent features of any Sainsmart machine and the PROVer is no exception.